the-oak-lab/keystroke-tracker/README.md

 ```
 ### 4. Data Analysis: Flagging Suspicious Responses

-After exporting your data from qualtrics as a CSV (with Numeric Values), use the R script `flagging_participants.R` in this repository to flag participants who may have outsourced their responses.
+After exporting your data from qualtrics as a CSV (with Numeric Values), use the R script `flagging_cheaters.R` in this repository to flag participants who may have outsourced their responses.